aws-samples/amazon-kinesis-video-streams-demos/canary/webrtc-c/README.md

 #### Seeding

-Seeding is a meta job that its sole job is to bootstrap other jobs, orchestrator and runners.
+Seeding is a meta job whose sole job is to bootstrap other jobs, orchestrators, and runners.
 When there's a new change to the seed or the other jobs that were created from the seed, the change will automatically propagate to the other jobs.

 The concept is very similar to [AWS CloudFormation](https://aws.amazon.com/cloudformation/)